This post may contain affiliate links. Please see our disclosure policy.

 Bottle of pink pepper essential oil sitting on white and blue tea towel.

 I remember being pleasantly surprised the first time coming across pink pepper essential oil.
-It is a very invigorating, pure oil that actually smells very different from black pepper.
+It is a very invigorating, vibrant oil that actually smells very different from black pepper.

-I only recently crossed paths with pink pepper essential oil.
-I was actually at a convention and later found that it was used to flavor the meal!
-Needless to say, I was intrigued.
-I began researching more on this special oil and it was no time before it was added to my oil arsenal.
+I first discovered pink pepper essential oil at a conference.
+I’d never heard of pink peppercorns, but I loved the smell and was instantly hooked!
+I began researching more on this special oil, and it was no time before it was added to my oil arsenal.

 Pink pepper smells quite a bit different than black pepper and is way less spicy and warm.
 It doesn’t tingle the nose or make you sneeze as black pepper does.

-Pink pepper is often found in perfume and has a woodsy yet floral scent to it.
+Pink pepper is often found in perfume and has a woodsy yet floral scent.
 It is delightful, cheerful, and bright.

 Doterra pink pepper bottle on wooden cutting board with a diffuser behind it.

-Depending on the brand of oils you use, pink pepper can be used aromatically, topically, and internally.
+Pink pepper can be used aromatically or topically.
 As always, check the label on your essential oil bottle for any cautions and warnings.

 Pink pepper essential oil and white diffuser on table.